0

 • Kid #1 – “Cool.
 So is mine.
 I want to be a thinker when I grow up, too.”

 Thinkers are a thing of the past.
-The doers have replaced the deliberate, introspective job description.
-The doer gets things done, though he does not understand how to do what he does well because he does not set aside the time to rest and reflect (Genesis 2:2).
-He does not know the true purpose of resting.
+The doers have replaced the cautious, deliberate, and introspective.
+The doer gets things done, though you could make an argument for a lack of quality control (Genesis 2:2).
+Too many need to learn the true purpose of resting.
 Resting is not the cessation of work, as though you are kicking your brain in neutral and doing nothing.
-Though the Lord rested, He did not disengage Himself from who He was and what He was doing.
+The Lord rested, but He did not disengage Himself from who He was and what He was doing.
 He worked while He was resting.
-Some people see rest as the antithesis of work rather than a component.
-They are not unrelated opposites but interrelated necessities.
+Some people see rest as the antithesis of work rather than a component of the work-rest construct.
+They are not unrelated opposites but coexisting interrelated necessities.

 The Vicious Cycle

-Those who do not understand this will come home from work and check out of life.
-His goal will be to do something that does not require his mind, which is a common and perpetual mistake.
-He will likely want to entertain himself with his preferred amusement, not realizing how that word means “without the mind.”
-Muse means mind, and the letter “a” is a prefix that negates what follows—the mind.
+Those who do not understand this perspective will come home from work and check out of life.
+His goal will be to do something that does not require his mind, a common and critical mistake.
+He will likely want to entertain himself with his preferred amusement, a word that means “without the mind.”
 To muse is to think.
-Amuse is not to think.
+Amuse is to not think.
 When the man comes home to amuse himself, he is not relaxing, though it may feel that way.
-It is like a drug addict who takes a meth trip to find relief from the stress of life.
-Eventually, the addict comes back down to earth, and all his stress is still with him.
+It is like a drug addict taking a meth trip to find relief from the stress of life.
+Eventually, the addict comes back to earth, and all his stress is still with him.
 He may have checked out but was not transformed, rested, or satisfied.
-He only wants more of his escape; he lives for the weekend.
-It’s more accurate to say he is an addictive soul, not a restful one.
-If he is humble and wise, he will realize he has not escaped anything but has entered a vicious cycle of work, then rest that has captured him.
+Thus, he takes another trip like the restless soul living for the weekend.
+It’s more accurate to say he is an addictive soul, not a restless one.
+If he is wise and humble, he will realize he has not escaped anything but has entered a vicious cycle that has captured him.

 To Rest Is to Reclaim

-The worn-down person should spend time thinking about his life.
+The worn-down person should think about his life and will make vital adjustments.
 His job does not allow him to do this.
-His goal must be to reclaim what life has taken from him.
-Rather than succumbing to the demands of life by disengaging, he needs a new strategy.
-Like most tired folks, he thinks that doing nothing is the answer.
-To do nothing is to do something that will never satisfy.
+He must reclaim what life has taken from him.
+Rather than succumbing to life’s demands by disengaging, he needs a new strategy.
+Like most tired folks, he thinks that doing nothing is the answer to his stagnation.
+However, to do nothing is to do something that will never satisfy.
 To do nothing does not reclaim anything.
 It fakes out the brain into thinking it is resting when it is not.
 A wife will talk this way, too.
-The daily pressures of her responsibilities overcome her.
+The daily pressures of her responsibilities begin to overcome her.
 You will hear her say, “I just need a break.
 A weekend away would be great.”
-Temporarily, she is right, but it won’t change what she hopes will change.
-Like the drug addict, a break would allow her to check out of her responsibilities, but it would not transform her with the fortification she needs to persevere in the duties that await her when she returns from the trip.
+Temporarily, she is right, but it won’t change what she hopes to change.
+Like the drug addict, a break would allow her to check out of her responsibilities, but it would not transform her with the fortification she needs to persevere in the duties that await when she returns.
 Within a day or two of reentering the fray of her life, she will experience exhaustion all over again.
 She will be ready to take another break, which is not how the Bible teaches us to rest.

 Counterintuitive Rest